guwidoe/FolderIconManager/README.md

 A Windows utility to manage and persist custom folder icons.
 Extracts icons from resource files (DLL, EXE) and installs them locally alongside folders, making custom icons portable and resilient to source file changes.

+![Screenshot placeholder - run the GUI to see the interface]

 ## The Problem

 Windows custom folder icons are configured via `desktop.ini` files that point to icon resources in external files (like `shell32.dll` or application executables).
 When these source files move, update, or get deleted, folder icons break.